G3310-dev/Nemos/README.md

 ## Feature:
 - BukaMata: A feature that helps other to know ones problem with law
-- Tanyakan: A feature that helps client to ask an ai or expert personally to deal with their current situation
 - LiteraKum: A feature that helps user to learn more about law so they could be more aware about how law works in this country